Creating your home

 residence hall living is learning to live with one another and

 resolve the conflict in a mutually beneficial manner.
-In light
+In light of

 If a resident(s) refuses to accept an assigned roommate or

-attempts to force a roommate out of the room, that student may
+attempts to force a roommate out of the room, that student may lose

-change during the third week of each semester.
+during the third week of each semester.

-Room changes will not be made before or after this time
+Room changes will not be made before or after this time unless

-problems, and you will be encouraged to work through any
+you will be encouraged to work through any conflicts.
+If a move is

-be followed.
+followed.
 Please see the residence director if you have any

 questions about this policy.